AdobeDocs/experience-platform.en/help/xdm/ui/fields/overview.md

 ## Define a field for a resource {#define}

 After selecting the **plus (+)** icon, a **[!UICONTROL New field]** appears in in the canvas, located within a root-level object that is namespaced to your unique tenant ID (shown as `_tenantId` in the example below).
-All fields that are added to a schema through custom classes and mixins are automatically placed within this namespace, in order to prevent conflicts with other fields from Adobe-provided classes and mixins.
+All fields that are added to a schema through custom classes and mixins are automatically placed within this namespace to prevent conflicts with other fields from Adobe-provided classes and mixins.

 ![](../../images/ui/fields/overview/new-field.png)